jbenj-upenn/expressNoteTaker/README.md

 Specifically, on Heroku, after adding notes and attempting to delete one, *all* of the items get deleted.
 When adding a new item then, they all return to the sidebar on the left.
 Click delete on one, they all disappear again, add a new one, they all return, *ad infinitum/nauseum*.
 Any help with this functionality would be greatly appreciated.
 Please see the apiRoute file in the Routes folder, specifically code lines 81-96 (I think).

+# UPDATE: "HELP!"
+SOLVED

+Essentially, this bit of CRYPTO code was constantly generating new IDs on the local host, but only once when deploying to Heroku.
+I noticed this while doing a console.log in both scenarios, the former displaying various, random IDs for each item, the latter (i.e., the deployed app in Heroku) displaying the *same* random ID for all items.
+Tani (see Acknowledgements below) realized that Heroku was only creating *one* random ID, so we moved that bit of code (see the following three images) and got the deployed app working properly.

+### Code Image 1

+### Code Image 2

+### Code Image 3

 ## Built With
 Visual Studio Code:
 HTML